charanHubCommits/chat-app-cpp/README.md

 *   **Dynamic Resolution**: Uses `getaddrinfo` for flexible host and port lookups.

 ## Project Structure
-*   `server.cpp`: Handles incoming connections and prints received messages.
+*   `Server.cpp`: Handles incoming connections and prints received messages.
-*   `client.cpp`: Connects to a specified server and sends user-input messages.
+*   `clientSocket.cpp`: Connects to a specified server and sends user-input messages.

 ## How to Build
 Ensure you are on a Linux/Unix-based system with `g++` installed.